-You may earn graduate certificate or a Master of Science in Cybersecurity Technology.
-For the graduate certificate program, see p.
-166.
+You may earn a Master of Science in Cybersecurity Technology.

 Master of Science in Cybersecurity Technology

 In the graduate cybersecurity technology program, you'll develop cybersecurity strategies using interpersonal and leadership skills as part of a diverse and multidisciplinary cybersecurity team to build, configure, monitor, maintain, and secure cybersecurity technology environments and operations.
 You'll learn how cybersecurity technology underpins the success of organizations.
 The program offers a wide perspective of the field, providing the understanding of cybersecurity technology needed while balancing the use of people, policy, and technology in shaping the future of cybersecurity.